 Inequality related to time is one of the factors that puts women at a disadvantaged position in the labour market, because women often bear the brunt of household chores.

-Creating a public child care system could help to reduce the inequality related to time.
+Creating a public childcare system could help to reduce the inequality related to time.
 It is suggested to look at the experience of Bogotá, and of Colombia in general, in this area.
+Providing social protection to women as providers of unpaid care work is an option that might be considered.